-Transition Year (TY) is a one-year programme between Junior Cycle and Senior Cycle.
-It is designed to act as a bridge between the two by facilitating the smooth transition from the more dependent learning of the Junior Cycle to the more independent self-directed learning required for the Senior Cycle
+Transition Year (also called TY) is a one-year programme between Junior Cycle and Senior Cycle.
+It is designed to act as a bridge between the two by helping the transition or change from the more dependent learning of the Junior Cycle to the more independent self-directed learning required for the Senior Cycle

 Aims of the Transition Year programme